 Per stirpes

-This is the most common way of distributing an estate such that if one of the decedent's children is dead, his/her children will share equally in his/her share of the estate distribution.
+This is the most common way of distributing an estate such that if one of the decedent's children is dead, that person's children will share equally in his/her share of the estate distribution.
 This is also known as "by right of representation".

 Probate property